-The best way to prevent such attacks is to manage the devices of your staff.
+The best way to prevent such attacks is to manage your staff’s devices.
 Since some may be using personal laptops or phones for work, the lack of security software can put them at risk of a hack.
 Ensuring that their devices are updated, installing antivirus programs, and blocking unsecured pages from your network will guard everyone in your organization.

 Hackers love targeting small businesses with ransomware for two specific reasons: